Digisharohilla/OCTANET_MAY/README.md

 # OCTANET_MAY
-Created a landing page of beautybrand by using HTML & CSS
+Task 1:-Created a landing page of beautybrand by using HTML & CSS Task 2:- Created a To-do list usning HTML, CSS & JavaScript